-Evaluate your investment allocation to make sure it is still in line with your risk tolerance.
+The goal now is to work on increasing retirement contributions in your employer-sponsored plan to up to the allowable maximum.
+Evaluate your investment allocation annually to ensure it’s still in line with your risk tolerance.
 Proper diversification between stocks, bonds and money market funds helps control the risk within your portfolio.
-Investing more money in stocks will increase risk while bonds and money market funds are lower risk investments.
-Review your investment accounts annually and make adjustments as needed.
+Investing more money in stocks could increase your risk while bonds and money market funds are typically lower risk investments.

 Your retirement and investment accounts likely have grown in value over the years through monthly contributions and compounding.
 You may feel confident about making investment decisions, but it wouldn’t hurt to get a second opinion.
 Contact a financial advisor to review your investment allocation for proper diversification.
 Your advisor may suggest other investment options that are suitable for you.
-However, do not invest money in something you do not fully understand.
+However, do not invest money in something you don’t fully understand.

-Five years from retirement, you should begin to shift out of aggressive stock funds and into bonds and money market funds to reduce portfolio risk.
+Five years from retirement, consider shifting out of aggressive stock funds, and into bonds and money market funds to reduce portfolio risk.
 The goal now is to ensure your savings last as long as needed, and provide you with enough cash flow to fund your lifestyle.
-Again, have your financial advisor review your portfolio to make sure you are on track.

 Years of diligent investing have hopefully allowed you to build a substantial retirement nest egg.
 If not talk to a financial counselor for help mapping out a strategy to help you reach your goals.